 A pricing strategy based on how much customers use the service.
 It can use one or several different metrics.
 For instance, phone companies often use this billing model and break it down into different subsets, e.g. the number of texts sent, data used, minutes used.
 Pricing can also be changed based on time of use so that peak hours of usage may have a different rate.

 Many companies implement usage-based pricing to appeal to a wide range of customers with different needs.
 It’s important to note that it can be a complex system, and you need to think about how to implement the pay as you go strategy in a way that transparently shows customers the value of your service.
 Some companies will charge a recurring monthly fee with add-on charges for extra usage outside of the proposed plan.
-Others may only have customers pay for that they use.
+Others may only have customers pay for what they use.

 Usage-based or pay as you go is often a cheaper and more flexible option from the customer’s perspective, and you may find that the people most interested in this option see it as a means to save money and stick to their budget more consistently.